gmrzone/FullstackInfiniteScroll/README.md

 ## Fullstack InfiniteScroll using React as Frontend and Django as Backend
 ![infiniteSAcroll3](https://user-images.githubusercontent.com/65633542/116314846-80899300-a764-11eb-9859-b6397bfc0905.gif)
-### Backend is created using Django and contains 500 Company dummy data with images to test Infinite scroll, Pagination and Lazy loading of Image
+### Backend is created using Django and contains list of 500 Company dummy data in database with images to test Infinite scroll, Pagination and Lazy loading of Image

 #### All image are rendered using a Custom Image Component created using IntersectionObserver Api to only Load Image when Image is in view else render a placeholder so that not all images are loaded on page load to give performance boost